redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 >Central Committee.
 That is the only point upon which they are fully
 >united.
 The statement may seem strange, even ludicrous, but it is a
 >fact.
+>
 >There is a history behind all this.
 In the year 1923 after the Twelfth
 >Party Congress, these people, assembling in a "cellar" (laughter),
 >elaborated a platform in accordance with which the Political Bureau was
 >to be abolished and the Secretariat was to become the leading political
 >and organisational body.
 It was to consist of Zinoviev, Trotsky and
 >Stalin.
 What was the meaning of this platform?
 It meant that the party
->was to be led without Rykov, 'without Kalinin, without Tomsky, without
+>was to be led without Rykov, without Kalinin, without Tomsky, without
 >Molotov, without Bukharin.
 The platform came to nothing, not only
 >because it did not represent any principles, but also because the Party
 >cannot be led without the aid of those comrades I have just named.
 When